Statistical and Computational Efficiency for Smooth Tensor Estimation with Unknown Permutations: Block-wise tensor estimation

 Specifically, suppose that there are $k$ clusters among $d$ entities, and the cluster assignment is represented by a clustering function $z \colon[d]\rightarrow[k]$.
 Then, the tensor block model assumes that the entries of signal tensor $\Theta\in\bbR^{d\times \cdots \times d}$ take values from a core tensor $\tS\in\bbR^{k\times\cdots\times k}$ according to the clustering function $z$; that is,

 Here, the core tensor $\tS$ collects the entry values of $m$-way blocks; the core tensor $\tS$ and clustering function $z\in \Pi(d,k)$ are parameters of interest.
-A tensor $\Theta$ satisfying~\eqref{eq:block} is called a block-$k$ tensor, where $k$ is often assumed much smaller than $d$.
+A tensor $\Theta$ satisfying~\eqref{eq:block} is called a block-$k$ tensor.
 Tensor block models allow various data types, as shown below.

 \begin{example}[Gaussian tensor block model] Let $\tY$ be a continuous-valued tensor.
-The Gaussian tensor block model draws independent entries according to $\tY(i_1,\ldots,i_m)\stackrel{\text{ind}}{\sim} N(\tS(z(i_1),\ldots,z(i_m)),\sigma^2)$.
-The mean model belongs to~\eqref{eq:block}, and the noise has subGaussian parameter $\sigma^2$.
-The Gaussian tensor block model has served as the statistical foundation for many tensor clustering algorithms \citep{wang2019multiway,han2020exact}. \end{example}
+The Gaussian tensor block model draws independent normal entries according to $\tY(i_1,\ldots,i_m)\stackrel{\text{ind}}{\sim} N(\tS(z(i_1),\ldots,$\\ $z(i_m)),\sigma^2)$.
+The mean model belongs to~\eqref{eq:block}, and noise entries are i.i.d.\ $N(0,\sigma^2)$.
+The Gaussian tensor block model has served as the statistical foundation for many tensor clustering algorithms \citep{wang2019multiway,han2022exact}. \end{example}

-\begin{example}[Stochastic tensor block model] Let $\tY$ be a binary-valued tensor.
-The stochastic tensor block model draws independent Bernoulli entries according to $\mathbb{P}(\tY(i_1,\ldots,i_m)=1)=\tS(z(i_1),\ldots,z(i_m))$.
-The mean model also belongs to \eqref{eq:block}, and the noise has subGaussianity parameter $\sigma$ bounded by $1/4$.
-The stochastic tensor block model is useful for community detection in multi-relational networks~\citep{bickel2009nonparametric,gao2015rate}. \end{example}

-Tensor block models have shown great success in discovering hidden group structures for many applications~\citep{wang2019multiway,han2020exact}.
+Tensor block models have shown great success in discovering hidden group structures for many applications~\citep{wang2019multiway,han2022exact}.
 Despite the popularity, the constant block assumption is insufficient to capture delicate structure when the signal tensor is complicated.
 This parametric model aims to explain data with a finite number of blocks; such an approach is useful when the sample outsizes the parameters.
-Our nonparametric model~\eqref{eq:rep}, by contrast, uses infinite number of parameters (i.e., smooth functions) to allow growing model complexity.
-Our next section will shift the goal of tensor block model from discovering hidden group structures to approximating the generative function $f$ in~\eqref{eq:rep}.
-In our setting, the number of blocks $k$ should be interpreted as a resolution parameter (i.e., a bandwidth) of the approximation, similar to the notion of number of bins in histogram and polynomial regression~\citep{wasserman2006all}.
+Our nonparametric model~\eqref{eq:rep}, by contrast, uses an infinite number of parameters (i.e., smooth functions) to allow growing model complexity.
+We change the goal of the tensor block model from clustering to approximating the generative function $f$ in~\eqref{eq:rep}.
+In our setting, the number of blocks $k$ should be interpreted as a resolution parameter (i.e., a bandwidth) of the approximation, similar to the notion of the number of bins in histogram and polynomial regressions~\citep{wasserman2006all}.